 Manga is a style of Japanese graphic novel or comic book using a unique design.
 Typically created in black & white and read right to left, Manga is an increasingly popular format.
 All the advice in this article—from storyboarding to design and layout—holds true for Manga.

 You will need to be aware of the way the printer handles Manga to achieve the right-to-left layout.
-With Lulu, this means arranging your pages backwards and flipping the cover to achieve the correct layout.
+With Lulu, this means arranging your pages backward and flipping the cover to achieve the correct layout.

 Check out a collection of some of our favorite new Manga from the Lulu Bookstore: